romanpauk/dingo/docs/core-concepts.md

 Constructor deduction is intentionally useful, not magical.
 The main limits are:

-- detection is based on compile-time constructibility checks, not on every overload-resolution nuance you might expect from handwritten code
+- detection is based on compile-time constructibility checks, not on every overload-resolution nuance that handwritten code might express
-- the detector prefers the highest-arity constructible shape, which is not always the overload you want to commit to in public code
+- the detector prefers the highest-arity constructible shape, which is not always the overload to commit to in public code
 - constructor templates and other generic catch-all constructor shapes are rejected from auto-detection; those types must use `factory<constructor<...>>`
 - ambiguous or unsupported cases should be resolved explicitly with